dockstore/write_api_service/README.md

 1. The service lacks a GUI and is purely a tool provided for developers doing conversion
 2. A full implementation awaits testing
+3. It is not possible to create build triggers in Quay.io programmatically at this time.
+So new refresh code in Dockstore 1.2 is required.